adion81/GraduationSongs/Songs.md

 Um, I don't think I have time to help, but,like see if your students are available.
 Maybe they can help you?

 [Verse 2]
-Oh no, it broke, it gone, bye-bye (Bye)
+Oh no, its broke, login, and reg (and reg)
-I am, I think, I sick, and I die
+I am, I think, I sick, and I toast

 [Chorus]
-If you want to delpoy my project
+If you want to delpoy our project
 Push to Github and say a prayer (You gotta say a prayer!)
 Oh no there's conflicts, a huge disaster!
 I'm crying on the floor, Crying on the floor, I've come undone